Table of Contents[Hide][Show]

 With nearly 100 sites, including convenient pull-through options (so you don’t have to back in) this is a very RV-friendly resort for families.

-And it’s only $100 for delivery for the first 30 miles and $2.50 per additional mile up to 90 miles for this sparkling new 2021 Forest River camper with room for 8 people.
+And it’s only $120 for delivery for the first 30 miles and $3.50 per additional mile up to 90 miles for this 2021 Forest River camper with room for 8 people.
 The owner will even set up a patio with a table and mats if you like.
-Renters have given the owner rave reviews about the cleanliness of the RV.
-Take the dog for a walk, grill some hamburgers, and chill out with a fishing pole near one of the stocked ponds.
-Bliss.

 Glamping along the Central California Coast